floesche/neuView/IMPLEMENTATION_VERIFICATION.md

 - ✅ Data sourced from queue.yaml
 - ✅ File only created if missing
 - ✅ Client-side search with embedded data
+- ✅ **Click navigation working correctly**
+- ✅ **Keyboard navigation working correctly**
 - ✅ Production-ready with comprehensive testing

-The neuron search functionality is ready for production use and fully integrated into the quickpage build system.
+The neuron search functionality is ready for production use and fully integrated into the quickpage build system with complete click and keyboard navigation support.